-Some bible critics have claimed that defenders of inerrancy “discredit Christ” by taking qualities that properly belong to Christ, and then attributing them to Scripture.
-For example, any true Christian will affirm that Christ is sinless and perfect.
+Some bible critics have claimed that defending the Bible’s inerrancy “discredits Christ.”
+It does this, we’re told, “by taking qualities of Christ – his sinless perfection – and trying to attribute those to Scripture“ (Bruxy Cavey).
+Now of course any true Christian will affirm that Christ is sinless and perfect.
 Inerrantists go one step further; they “take” this property of sinless perfection and “give” it of the Bible.
-And this, we’re told, is a problem.
+And this, the critic insists, is a problem.
 Well, how so?

 The argument, as I understand it, goes like this.
 The inerrantist, by hypothesis, will endorse the following propositions: